top of page

 Rasa Daukus is an award-winning composer, pianist and sound artist.
 Her practice explores eclectic approaches to minimalist, postclassical, ambient and soundscape genres, integrating music and sound with visual art, film, installation, dance and theatre.

-As part of modern classical duo Tess Said So with percussionist and producer Will Larsen, she has released three albums - Piaf's Boyfriend (2019), Scramble + Fate (2016), and I Did That Tomorrow (2014) - with record label Preserved Sound.
-In 2017, they won both the Weekly Award and BankSA Award (Overall Outstanding Event) for Best Interactive, Film & Digital at the Adelaide Fringe Festival for their original live soundtrack production and performance to Nosferatu: A Symphony of Horror.
+As part of modern classical duo Tess Said So, a long-standing partnership with percussionist and producer Will Larsen, she has released three critically acclaimed albums through record label Preserved Sound.
+Together, they've won both the Weekly Award and BankSA Award (Overall Outstanding Event) for Best Interactive, Film & Digital at the Adelaide Fringe Festival for their original live soundtrack production and performance to Nosferatu: A Symphony of Horror.
+In 2023, they released the orchestrated version of their score, Nosferatu Reimagined, which was premiered with film at the Melbourne International Film Festival with Orchestra Victoria.

-In 2018, with photomedia artist Genevieve Swifte and mezzo soprano AJ America, Rasa established Ampleya, an interdisciplinary collaboration bringing together sound art, video installation and contemporary approaches to performance and audience interaction.
+In 2018, with photomedia artist Genevieve Swifte and mezzo soprano AJ America, Rasa established Ampleya, an interdisciplinary collaboration bringing together sound art, video installation, space exploration and unfixed approaches to performance and audience interaction.

 "Improvisational spirit, bold elegance, and impeccable musicianship."